mendix/docs-site-test/content/en/docs/refguide/modeling/_index.md

 Mendix Studio Pro allows you to create, view, and edit your Mendix applications.
 This category of documentation describes the functionality used for modeling your app in Studio Pro.

 *App modeling* is a process of creating and configuring an app, such as creating pages, adding data and logic, configuring security, and integrating with other applications.
-As well as Studio Pro, you can also model apps in .
+As well as Studio Pro, you can also model apps in [Mendix Studio](/releasenotes/studio/).

 For more introductory information, see [Studio Pro Overview](/refguide/studio-pro-overview/).